Will ChatGPT and AI Kill the Investment Banking Industry and Other “Knowledge Worker” Jobs?

 What would compliance departments say?
 And will they have to start scanning documents to find AI-generated text?

-The bottom line is that AI and language models will impact IB and other finance roles, but I expect less immediate impact than in areas like the news, marketing/copywriting, digital art, and even routine programming.
+The bottom line is that AI and language models will impact IB and other finance roles, but I expect less of an immediate impact than in areas like the news, marketing/copywriting, digital art, and even routine programming.

 I don’t necessarily think the technology will “kill jobs,” but it may constrain their growth.